Brice ran from his abusive wife with their son

 Domestic and family violence can tear families apart

 Violence or abuse at home can force people, parents and children to leave an unsafe environment with little support and nowhere to go.
-Last year, around 108,000 (37%) of people who received support from specialist homelessness services also experienced family and domestic violence.
-Around half of them were living as a single parent with one or more children.
-2
+In 2022-23, around 104,000 people who received support from specialist homelessness services also experienced domestic and family violence.
+This includes 25% of males and 75% of females.2

 No one should experience the detrimental effects of homelessness or DFV alone.
 We are committed to helping vulnerable families with access to timely and appropriate support, crisis accommodation, and safe and affordable housing.